-CRE8FIU is the 2D-Design (Graphic Design, Illustration and Typography) blog curated by the BFA Graphic Design students at Florida International University in Miami.
+CRE8FIU is the integrated Graphic Design blog curated by the BFA Graphic Design students at Florida International University in Miami.

 heads the 2D-Design graphic design initiative at Florida international University (FIU).
-She has extensive industry experience working for companies such as Reader’s Digest, Guggenheim, IDGMI technologies, and Pinta Art Fair, as well as running her own agency 1231.org.
+She has extensive industry experience working for companies such as Reader’s Digest, Guggenheim, IDGMI technologies, and Pinta Art Fair, as well as running her own Studio 1231.org.
 She brings her diverse professional experience, lecturing at universities and specializing in multidisciplinary global branding projects.

-Today, she works as an independent consultant and as a Visiting Instructor at FIU.
+Today, she works as an independent consultant and as a Visiting Assistant Professor at FIU.
 Silvia’s continuing research output has focused on the use of technology in her teaching methods—converging fine arts, design and critical thinking.
-Pease holds an MFA in Multimedia and Graphic Design from the University of Miami, and a BFA in 2D-Design from the same university (UM).

 FIU Graphic Design students visiting the Wolfsonian FIU Museum.